HenrryMe/HenrryMe/README.md

 # Hi there, I'm Henry 👋

 Welcome to my GitHub profile!
-I'm passionate about coding, problem-solving, and exploring new technologies.
+I'm passionate about problem-solving,GIS , web3 and exploring new technologies.
 I believe in the power of collaboration and open-source, and I'm always eager to learn and contribute to exciting projects.

 ## 🔭 Currently Working On